 The effects and impacts of fertilisers should be reasoned at the crop rotation scale (Nemecek et al. 2001; Brankatschk and Finkbeiner 2015; Liao et al. 2015; Koch and Salou 2016), especially in a context of short cycles (the tropical vegetable cycle lasts between 1 and 4 months), and when contrasting different types of agricultural production systems (Meier et al. 2015).
-Therefore, inventories were constructed for each production unit, but taking into account previous and subsequent crops in the rotation for the estimation of direct field emissions (Fig. 2), for which the AGRIBALYSE v1.3 (Koch and Salou 2016) methodology was used, except for nitrogen emissions, for which the Indigo-N v2.7 (Bockstaller and Girardin 2010) method, more suitable for tropical environments (after adaptations on the rainy periods), was retained.
+Considering a rotation instead of a single, isolated crop allows to allocate the delayed effects of each crop's inputs and outputs, as well as that of special crops (e.g. catch crops), to the whole rotation (Koch and Salou 2016; Costa et al. 2020).
+Therefore, inventories were constructed for each production unit, but taking into account previous and subsequent crops in the rotation for the estimation of direct field emissions (Fig. 2), for which the AGRIB-ALYSE v1.3 (Koch and Salou 2016) methodology was used, except for nitrogen emissions, for which the Indigo-N v2.7 (Bockstaller and Girardin 2010) method, more suitable for tropical environments (after adaptations on the rainy periods), was retained.
+Indigo-N allows modelling N emissions from crop rotations, in this case depicted as the succession of the previous, current (i.e. the crop of interest) and next crops.
 The estimation of direct emissions was informed by laboratory analyses on samples of soil, irrigation water and organic fertilisers.

-Background data was taken from AGRIBALYSE v1.3 and ecoinvent v3.4.
+Background data was taken from AGRIBALYSE v1.3 and ecoinvent v3.4, which follow a very similar structure and rules; thus, data harmonisation was not necessary.
 Suitable proxies were used when specific background processes were not available.
-For instance, transport of agricultural inputs was modelled as EURO3 transport by 3.5-7.5 t lorries (despite the bulk of African transportation systems being either not standardised or pollution standards not enforced), the provision of all seeds was modelled as the ecoinvent process carrot seed (with mass adjusted according to each crop's seed weight), and various phytosanitary molecules such as acetamiprid, abamectin and emamectin benzoate were modelled as ecoinvent generic inorganic chemicals.
+For instance, transport of agricultural inputs was modelled as EURO3 transport by 3.5-7.5 t lorries (despite the bulk of African transportation systems being either not standardised or pollution standards not enforced), the provision of all seeds was modelled as the ecoinvent process carrot seed (with mass adjusted according to each crop's seed weight) and various phytosanitary molecules such as acetamiprid, abamectin and emamectin benzoate were modelled as ecoinvent generic inorganic chemicals.

-As we focused on individual crops, and disregarded associated crops, no allocation of impacts between coproducts was necessary, except for the allocation of fertilisers and their impacts (i.e. direct emissions) among crops in a rotation.
+As we focused on individual crops, and disregarded associated crops, no allocation of impacts between co-products was necessary, except for the allocation of fertilisers and their impacts (i.e. direct emissions) amongst crops in a rotation.
 This allocation is based on biophysical criteria, and was made by calculating direct nitrogen emissions with Indigo-N.